apache/cordova-plugin-splashscreen/README.md

 This plugin displays and hides a splash screen while your web application is launching.
 Using its methods you can also show and hide the splash screen manually.

-Note that this plugin is not about native loading screens, like e.g. ["Launch Screens" of iOS](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/launch-screen/).
-This plugin's splash screens are shown _after_ the native app has already started.

 - [Installation](#installation)
 - [Supported Platforms](#supported-platforms)
 - [Platform Splash Screen Image Configuration](#platform-splash-screen-image-configuration)